aws-samples/aws-dataexchange-api-samples/providers/python/add-amazon-redshift-dataset/README.md

 # Add Amazon Redshift Datashare Dataset (Python)

 This example will create a data set for Amazon Redshift Datashare.
-The data set will contain an Amazon Redshift Datashare, which enables subscribers to have read-only access to the shared tables and views in the Datashare.
+The data set will contain an Amazon Redshift Datashare, which enables subscribers to have read-only access to shared tables and views added to the Datashare.

 ### Setup